joaopizani/piware/slides/thesis-defense/section-intro-background.md

   * **Methodology:**
       + Develop a hardware \ac{DSL}, _embedded_ in a dependently-typed language (Agda)
           - Called **Π-Ware**
-          - allowing simulation, synthesis and verification
+          - Allowing simulation, synthesis and verification